justintpuno-droid/csc600-github-reference-sheet/README.md

-# GitHub Reference for CSC600 Students
+# GitHub Reference for CSC600 Partner Projects
-*Compiled by Justin Puno — Cycles 1 & 2, Spring 2026*
+Justin Puno

-> Personal reference guide.
-Not actively maintained — use it as a starting point, not a source of truth.

----
+5/28/26

 ## The Mental Model

 Git tracks changes to your files over time.
-Every "commit" is a saved snapshot with a note explaining what you did.
-GitHub hosts those snapshots online so two people can work on the same project without overwriting each other.
+Therefore, you can think of every "commit" as a saved snapshot of your project with a note explaining what you did or changed.
+GitHub hosts those snapshots online so two or more people can work on the same project without overwriting each other.

 ---